Creates blank signature

 A generic signature contains a cryptographic hash of some value, together with a signature created by some private key in another system.
 Required signing methods: Revision object or another Signature object.

-The final payload that is signed, constructed as a JSON serialization of fields {verificationPayload: ..., verificationPayloadHash: ..., verificationMethod: ..., verificationArtifact: ..., verificationSignedBy: ..., verificationJwsHeader, timestamp: ..., signedWithoutObjectReference: ..., objectType: ..., objectReference: ...}.
-Serialized as a JSON dict.
+The final payload that is signed, constructed as a JSON serialisation of fields {verificationPayload: ..., verificationPayloadHash: ..., verificationMethod: ..., verificationArtifact: ..., verificationSignedBy: ..., verificationJwsHeader, timestamp: ..., signedWithoutObjectReference: ..., objectType: ..., objectReference: ...}.
+Serialised as a JSON dict.
 If the signature is generated before anything is stored in the database (and has a PK), then the objectReference should be omitted from the payload but filled in afterwards.

 Signature of payload hash, the format of the signature should be specified by either verificationMethod or verificationJwsHeader

 A well-known string denoting which method is used.
-Valid values: .
-We might expand this with a relation to which verification methods that are supported.
+Valid values: TBD.
+This might be expanded with supported verification methods.
 There may be a minimal set of supported methods necessary.

-Internally generated serialized version of the data referenced by objectType and objectReference - by extracting and serializing their data as JSON.
+Internally generated serialised version of the data referenced by objectType and objectReference - by extracting and serialising their data as JSON

 Internally generated cryptographic hash of the value to be signed, i.e. the value of verificationPayload

-DRAFT FIELD: Specifies the relationship between the authorizing signature and the invidual which the payload concerns.
+DRAFT FIELD: Specifies the relationship between the authorising signature and the invidual which the payload concerns.
 This is relevant for Consent Records.
-Possible values: "individual" / "delegate"
+Possible values: "individual" / "delegate".

-Alternative to the verificationMethod, verificationHash and verificationSignature, give a JWS serialized object (RFC7515)
+Alternative to the verificationMethod, verificationHash and verificationSignature, give a JWS serialised object (RFC7515)

-Indicates that objectReference was left blank in the serialized version that was signed.
+Indicates that objectReference was left blank in the serialised version that was signed

 Possible values: [revision, signature]